RenderKit/embree/README.md

   ------------------------ ---------------------------------------------
   : Flags for the creation of new geometries.

+### Triangle Meshes

+Triangle meshes are created using the `rtcNewTriangleMesh` function call, and potentially deleted using the `rtcDeleteGeometry` function call.

+The number of triangles, number of vertices, and optionally the number of time steps (1 for normal meshes, and 2 for linear motion blur) have to get specified at construction time of the mesh.
+The user can also specify additional flags that choose the strategy to handle that mesh in dynamic scenes.
+The following example demonstrates how to create a triangle mesh without motion blur:

+    unsigned geomID = rtcNewTriangleMesh(scene, geomFlags,
+       numTriangles, numVertices, 1);

 The triangle indices can be set by mapping and writing to the index buffer (`RTC_INDEX_BUFFER`) and the triangle vertices can be set by